-- (a) The plan shall be administered by a representative of the CoDevelopment Canada employees and a member of the Employer's personnel committee. - (b) While the fund shall be at no cost to the Employer, the Employer agrees that the plan can be administered and maintained in house and the Employer will absorb the cost of its staff and overhead. - (c) Interest earned by the monies in the plan shall accrue to the employee.
+- (a) The plan shall be administered by a representative of the Café Etico Employees and a member of the Employer's personnel committee. - (b) While the fund shall be at no cost to the Employer, the Employer agrees that the plan can be administered and maintained in house and the Employer will absorb the cost of its staff and overhead. - (c) Interest earned by the monies in the plan shall accrue to the Employee.

-General
+8. General